NoahGX/Stock-Price-Forecast/README.md

 ## Notes
 - Accuracy of predictions may vary based on market volatility and the model's limitations.
 - The model should be retrained periodically to incorporate the latest data, as well as being continually updated with the latest techniques.
+- This model requires various modifications for production and deployment.